DJDevon3/My_Circuit_Python_Projects/Boards/nrf/Adafruit Feather Bluefruit Sense/Adafruit 3.5 TFT Featherwing/TFT Featherwing LITE mod/README.md

 # 3.5" TFT Featherwing LITE Mod

-To get display brightness on the TFT Featherwing a hardware modification is necessary.
+To have display brightness control on the TFT Featherwing a hardware modification is necessary.

 Solder the LITE pad to pin D2 with a jumper wire as shown here.